-Healthy People 2030 was created with the successes and lessons learned from previous iterations of Healthy People in mind.
-Stakeholders from several sectors and disciplines contributed to the development of new objectives and provided input to create a framework for Healthy People.
-This framework outlines the vision, mission, foundational principles, plan of action, and overarching goals of the current initiative.
+Healthy People 2030 was created with the successes and lessons learned from previous iterations of the Healthy People initiative in mind.
+Subject matter experts across several disciplines developed the Healthy People 2030 framework and objectives, and stakeholders from several sectors provided their input through public comments on the new objectives and framework for Healthy People.
+The Healthy People 2030 framework outlines the vision, mission, foundational principles, plan of action, and overarching goals of the initiative’s current iteration.
 Check out the Healthy People 2030 framework.

 Who developed Healthy People 2030?

-The HHS Office of Disease Prevention and Health Promotion led the development of Healthy People 2030.
-The National Center for Health Statistics (NCHS) at the Centers for Disease Control and Prevention (CDC) provides data to support the initiative.
+The HHS Office of Disease Prevention and Health Promotion manages Healthy People and led the development of Healthy People 2030.
+The National Center for Health Statistics (NCHS) at the Centers for Disease Control and Prevention (CDC) provides statistical expertise for Healthy People’s data.

-The Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030, a group of nationally and internationally recognized nonfederal subject matter experts, provided recommendations on the framework, objective and data selection criteria, and more.
+The Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030, a federal advisory committee composed of nationally and internationally recognized non-federal subject matter experts, provided recommendations on the framework, objective and data selection criteria, and more.
 Learn more about the Secretary’s Advisory Committee.

-Stakeholders, organizations, and members of the public contributed throughout the development process for Healthy People 2030 through public comments.
+Stakeholders, organizations, and members of the public contributed to Healthy People 2030’s development via multiple public comment periods.

 How can I use Healthy People 2030 in my work?

-Healthy People 2030 has many different kinds of resources that can support your work.
-Check out our How to Use Healthy People 2030 graphic to get tips your community, state, or organization can use to improve health and well-being — and reach national public health goals.
+Healthy People 2030 has many different types of resources that can support your work.
+Check out our How to Use Healthy People 2030 graphic to get tips your community, state, or organization can use to achieve your goals, improve health and well-being, and contribute to national public health goals.
 You can also use our promotional toolkit to help spread the word about Healthy People 2030 to your networks.